avalonmediasystem/avalon-docker/README.md

 # avalon-docker
 The project contains the Dockerfiles for all the necessary components of [Avalon Media System](http://github.com/avalonmediasystem/avalon).
-For developing with Avalon, the docker-compose script in [Avalon 6.x](http://github.com/avalonmediasystem/avalon) and [Avalon 7.x](http://github.com/samvera-labs/avalon-bundle) are recommended.
+For developing with Avalon, the docker-compose script in [Avalon](http://github.com/avalonmediasystem/avalon) and [Avalon Bundle](http://github.com/samvera-labs/avalon-bundle) are recommended.

 ## Prerequisite